JHess5-GSU/Homework1/README.md

     -   Login with Email and Password   -   I was able to successfully set up Firebase and use Cloud Firestore and Firebase Authentication to enable email-based logins.

-    -   Cloud Firestore                 -   Does not yet store the registration datetime.
+    -   Cloud Firestore                 -   Stores userId, registeredOn (date), role, and displayName upon registration.

     -   Firebase Authentication         -   Email and Password are working.
 Did not have enough time to add social media, but Twitter and Google login is technically enabled and ready to setup.

-    -   Global Messages                 -   Currently, all messages show to everyone.
+    -   Global Messages                 -   Currently, all messages show to everyone. 'admin' role is added, but the text field and send button do not have logic for disappearing.

     -   Send Messages                   -   Since I did not have time to set up User Roles, everyone that logs in can currently send messages in the chat.

     -   Sign Out                        -   Added a Drawer with a Log Out button.
 It will take you back to the login screen.

     -   Web and Android Platforms       -   I did not configure it for iOS as I do not have a setup yet for MacOS.

+    -   User Roles                      -   Firestore stores user role on registration.
+Default is customer.
+Can be changed to admin.

+    -   First and Last Name

 Things that are NOT working:

     -   Login with Social Media         -   Did not have time.
 Twitter API key and secret are generated.
 Google SHA-1 generated and input into Firebase console.

-    -   User Roles                      -   Did not have a chance to set up.

     -   Log Out Alert Dialog            -   Did not have a chance to implement.